VanshikaTanwar/SEMICON_VSDNAVICAR/README.md

 | I2C                                                                        1x, PC1(SDA), PC2(SCL)                                                                       |
 | USART                                                                      1x, PD6(RX), PD5(TX)|

-# Introduction to the VSDNAVICAR
+# Introduction to the SEMICON_VSDNAVICAR

 The NaviCar, powered by the VSDSquadron Mini board, is a cutting-edge vehicle designed for multiple applications.
 Equipped with Bluetooth control and obstacle avoidance, it can navigate autonomously while ensuring safety.
 In hospitals, it can transport medicines, reducing human contact and speeding up delivery.
 On the road, it detects and avoids obstacles, preventing traffic accidents.
 In warehouses, NaviCar can automate material transport, increasing efficiency and reducing the risk of damage.
 This smart vehicle offers a blend of precision, safety, and automation across various sectors.